Qqwy/elixir-fun_land/README.md

 Mostly lacking are:

 - Enough documentation.
-- Tests for most of the example implementations in `FunLandic` and `FunLand.Builtin.*`.
+- Tests for most of the example implementations in `FunLand.Builtin.*`.

+### Changelog

-- Splitting off `FunLandic` to its own library.
+- 0.9.0 Split off FunLandic to its own library.
+- 0.8.0 Important (backwards-incompatible) naming and functionality changes.
+Implementation of Traversable.
+Implementations for the SuccessTuple type.

 ### Roadmap